YaffaWolkowich/CICD/services/storage/func-user-disable-wow/README.md

 - azure-functions
 - azure-identity
+- azure-mgmt-storage
-- azure-keyvault-secrets
+- black
 - pytest
-- python-dotenv==1.0.0
-- pytz
-- requests
+- pytest-cov
-- ruff
+- python-dotenv

 These dependencies exist in the 'requirements.txt' file.